AntiNita/AntiNita.github.io/_posts/2019-12-16-IB-Resources.md

 {{TOC}}
 ## English A HL
+For this section, I will include the pdf of all the notes I made for paper 2, and potentially some other resources on paper 1.
+Sorry that my IOC prep are not available for sharing because I mostly did handwriting...
+Anyways, the books might be different.
+The most important part about this subject is to learn how to construct arguments -- at least, according to my experiences with my teacher.

 ## Econoimcs HL
 ## Math HL
 ## ESS SL
 ## Chinses A SL
 ## Chemistry SL
+## Extended Essay
+For the extended essay, I choose English A category 1.
+For this section I might include my end product if the external assessment is B (or above, but I guess I would get a B at best).
+Otherwise, I will just share some of the tips I found useful...